Nigel Bradham: Denver Broncos

 On October 5, 2020, the Denver Broncos signed Bradham to their practice squad.
 He was elevated to the active roster on October 24 for the team's week 7 game against the Kansas City Chiefs, and reverted to the practice squad after the game.
 Bradham was released from the practice squad with a "left squad" designation on November 18, 2020.

 NFL career statistics

 Personal life

+Bradham has at least two children.

+Legal issues

 In August 2013, Bradham was given an appearance ticket for unlawful possession of marijuana in Tonawanda, New York.
 The charges were later dropped, provided Bradham would stay out of trouble for six months.
 On October 2, 2016, Bradham was arrested for bringing a loaded gun into Miami International Airport.
 Bradham was arrested in Miami on July 25, 2016 after officials say he got violent with a Hilton Bentley worker who was setting up a beach umbrella for the NFL player's group.
 Bradham has been formally charged with aggravated battery causing bodily harm—a 2nd degree felony.
 On November 13, 2021, Bradham was arrested after police found guns and over 3.45 pounds of marijuana in his car.
 He was released on bail the next day.

+On October 10, 2024, Bradham was arrested in Tallahassee after it was discovered he was driving with a suspended license.
+The arrest occurred after he was pulled over for speeding.
+Bradham was charged with one felony count of driving while license suspended or revoked, but he was later released from prison.
+In addition, an arrest warrant against Bradham in Leon County, Florida on a controlled substance charge was discovered.